 NMSC

-According to the College Board, entry into the NMSC competition for scholarships in 2024 is based on students’ responses to program entry questions on the 2022 PSAT/NMSQT answer sheet.
-Both the printed PSAT/NMSQT student score report and the online report provides information on the student’s Selection Index score, their response to entry items, and whether they meet the participation requirements.
+According to the College Board, entry into the NMSC competition for scholarships for the academic year starting in the fall of 2026 is based on students’ scores and responses to program entry questions on the 2024 PSAT/NMSQT.
 You can learn more about the NMSC requirements here.

 Entry Requirements